nabzi/SignPlugin/README.md

 # SignPlugin

  This plugin helps automatic signing by loading signing credentials and setting it for android project gradle configurations.
- It provides two gradle tasks for loading and setting project's "android.signingConfigs":
+ It provides a gradle task for loading and setting project's "android.signingConfigs":
+ **gradle task 'set-sign-config'**
+    This tasks works in two modes :

-   **1 - gradle task 'set-sign-config-env'**
+**1 - available keyStore path**

-   This task reads the four environment variables :
+If keystore path parameter is available in variable: $keyStorePath from project config 'sign-info', it reads the four environment variables :

         - SIGNING_KEY_PASSWORD
         - SIGNING_STORE_PASSWORD